From better sex to more energy, here's why you should've started dating a herbivore yesterday.

 It's 2014, and even though you can order almond milk in your coffee or grab a slice of gluten-free pizza to-go, there's still special-diet discrimination out there in the dating world, you guys.
 In our Breakfast, Love & Dinner survey, we learned that 50 percent of respondents would probably not date someone with significant dietary restrictions.
 Ouch.

-But for online daters, it seems to be a different veggie story — and it's based on gender.
-New research from dating site AYI, found men prefer (yes, prefer!) vegetarian women 11 percent more than carnivores.
+But for online daters, it can be a different veggie story — but it's based on gender.
+Research from dating site AYI, found men prefer (yes, prefer!) vegetarian women 11 percent more than carnivores.
 But women are 13 percent more likely to message meat-eating men than vegetarians.

 On or offline, I'm not ashamed of my plant-based diet.
-While the environment and PETA would be thrilled you snagged a meatless gal, there's plenty of other reasons to date a vegetarian.
+While mother earth and PETA would be thrilled you snagged a meatless guy or gal, there's plenty of other reasons to date a vegetarian.
 And today, on World Vegetarian Day, there's no better thyme to remind you.

-In honor of this halfway-there positive new research, read on, stop judging, tell your friends, and go get yourself a herbivore.
+In honor of the holiday, read on, stop judging, tell your friends, and go get yourself a herbivore.
 Can I get a kale yeah?

 1. They'll Stick Around Longer

 Like your date?
 Think there's a future together?
 Good, because she'll be here for a while.
 Vegetarians are thought to live 13 years longer than meat eaters.
 People who live in Okinawa, Japan, live the longest in all of the country — and they're thought to have the longest life expectancy of anyone in the world.
 Why?
 Their low-cal diet consists of unrefined complex carbohydrates, fiber-rich fruits and vegetables, and soy.
 Additionally, studies constantly show that cutting out red meat is good for your heart.
 It decreases the risk of death from cardiovascular disease, the leading cause of death in the United States, and heart disease, which is the number one killer of women.

 2. They Have Strong Bones